stanFurrer/KPMG_ML_Challenge/README.md

 In the following, we propose a list of potential improvements.
 We believe the performance might be significantly improved if we include more parameters.
 The following might be considered as Data-centric improvement of the pipeline :

 **Data Centric :**
+> * Use more data in order to have more dense sampling for each area.
+Add data from [insideairbnb](http://insideairbnb.com/)
 > * The distances to bus or railway station might be significant in the user's choise.
 [Here](https://medium.com/@brendan_ward/how-to-leverage-geopandas-for-faster-snapping-of-points-to-lines-6113c94e59aa) is an implementation for computin the shortest distance to subway given a data point.
 > * The Access to restaurants, shops, cafes, bars and pubs are important for Airbnb users.
 > * We removed the Host Id info : However if we would have past info about the host then it would propably influence the result